fengqunltd/flc_core/README.md

 -------
 Technical support is available in the [flashchaintalk technical support subforum](https://flashchain.org/index.php?board=45.0).

-BitShares Core bugs can be reported directly to the [issue tracker](https://github.com/fengqunltd/flc_core/issues).
+flashchain Core bugs can be reported directly to the [issue tracker](https://github.com/fengqunltd/flc_core/issues).

-BitShares UI bugs should be reported to the [UI issue tracker](https://github.com/fengqunltd/flc_ui/issues)
+flashchain UI bugs should be reported to the [UI issue tracker](https://github.com/fengqunltd/flc_ui/issues)

 Using the API
 -------------